YellowWebcam/yellow-lite/readme.md

 The following blocks outline the required configuration values to publish the images.
-Set the active flag on one of the blocks to true and fill all parameters below.
+Set the active flag on the blocks you want to use for publishing to true and fill all parameters of the section.

     # SFTP
     sftp.active=false